 I feel that it is best to invest as much as you can with baby carriers.
-A really good baby carrier can be used with you future children.
+A really good baby carrier can be used with your future children.
 However, if you have a small budget, say around $20, you can find the most simple and basic front baby carriers at discount shops.
 Just make sure you check them for any defaults.

-The most important thing you need to do to find the best baby carriers is to try as much as you can before you buy one that satisfy your every requirement.
+The most important thing you need to do to find the best baby carriers is to try as much as you can before you buy one that satisfies your every requirement.
 Make sure you ask the shop assistant for a baby doll to get the feel of how it would feel like.